Praetorium Agrippinae: Remains

 Some of the finds can be seen in the Torenmuseum in Valkenburg.
 On the central square of town, the Castellumplein, the contours of the fort are visualised with bronze dots in the pavement.
 The foundations of one of the fort's gates have been reconstructed as well.
 Outside town, on the N206 provincial road, a reconstruction of the military road can be seen.

 Excavations

 Valkenburg is one of the best excavated Roman sites in the Netherlands.
-Investigations started already in 1875, but the main excavations were done between 1941 and 1953 under the direction of Albert Egges van Giffen.
+Investigations started in 1875, but the main excavations were done between 1941 and 1953 under the direction of Albert Egges van Giffen.
 These excavations yielded large quantities of finds, and since the remains of the castellum were found below groundwater level, they were very well preserved and included many organic remains, such as foodstuffs, bone, leather and rope.
 This allowed for detailed reconstruction of Roman building practices and feeding habits.

 In the 1970s and 1980s, further excavations were done in the area of the vicus.
 A recent re-analysis showed that the houses here were built in narrow rectangular parcels, perpendicular to the military road.